- 5 Ways to Start Using Amper Tactically When You're Short on Resources

 - 2. Utilize the Call Team button to eliminate wait times

-- 3. Use the Setup tool and get alerted when setups surpass the time threshold
+- 3. Use the Setup tool and get alerted when setups go too long

 - 4. Eliminate surprises tomorrow and improve utilization TODAY with Scoreboards

 - 5. Use Alerts and Scoreboards to React to Late Starts and Early Stops